 During your day in New York City, we couldn’t miss the iconic Times Square.
-As the sun set, we marveled at the vibrant atmosphere and bright neon lights.
 Walking down Fifth Avenue and passing the famous Rockefeller Center, we headed toward the theater district to catch a dazzling Broadway Show.

 NOTE: Check out Today Tix (it’s an app) for last minute Broadway tickets.

 With so many options, we had a difficult time choosing which one to attend.
 Eventually, we selected a popular musical that captivated our hearts.

 In between the show and exploring Times Square, we discovered countless restaurants to grab a delicious dinner.
 From upscale dining to casual eateries, there’s something for everyone in this bustling area of Manhattan.